NinjaWeedle/CEPORT/README.txt

 REQUIREMENTS:

-Celtic CE MUST be installed for automatic conversion!
+Celtic CE MUST be installed for conversion!
 The program you want to convert must be in RAM and unlocked.
 Attempting to convert archived programs may result in a crash!

 WARNING: With assembly libraries, there is always a small chance of a crash occuring.
 If you want to be safe, back up the program you want to convert to a computer before you run CEPORTCE.

 2022 Oxiti8.

+Big thanks to mr womp womp for help with optimization.